bhavendra-kumar/E-commerce-ms/README.md

 for each product add an option to increase and decrease quantity using + and - buttons.
 Now, Write an endpoint to increase and decrease the quantity

+<h1>#Milestone20</h1>
+* I created backend endpoint that will send all the user data using mail and created an frontend profile page that will display all the user data.Now, display profile photo, name, mail and addresses.